-Check the re Federal Cor esponse that reflects the team's conclusions after reviewing this component of mpliance: institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended. institution does not meet HLC's requirements and additional monitoring is mmended. instit Federal Compliance reviewer/evaluation team also has comments that relate to the aution's compliance with the Criteria for Accreditation.
-See Criterion (insert appropriate rence).
-Rational e: exams a following CAS aud Instructo Browser student and their Respond through student No fees arn verifies the identity of its students in its distance programs and courses in taking and submitting assignments, while protecting student privacy.
-It details how it uses the grystems to verify student identity and protect student privacy in various situations: thentication, Luminis 5 (branded MyWashburn), and Desire2Learn Brightspace.
-Or have the option of requiring the use of Respondus Monitor through the LockDown of their exams.
-A Respondus Monitor exam creates a video via webcam of the taking an exam.
-Accompanying this recording are still images of the student's face or photo identification, such as a driver's license or Washburn iCard.
-The use of dus, Respondus LockDown Browser, and Respondus Monitor are all integrated the learning management system Desire2Learn, so only the instructor and the themselves can see the results. are charged to the student for test proctoring except the cost of a webcam if the does not already have one.
-Addition al monitoring, if any: None m Responsibilities ons 17-24 and Appendixes H-Q)
+- 2. Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: - \square The institution meets HLC's requirements. - The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+See Criterion (insert appropriate reference).

+Washburn verifies the identity of its students in its distance programs and courses in taking exams and submitting assignments, while protecting student privacy.
+It details how it uses the following systems to verify student identity and protect student privacy in various situations: CAS authentication, Luminis 5 (branded MyWashburn), and Desire2Learn Brightspace.
+Instructors have the option of requiring the use of Respondus Monitor through the LockDown Browser for their exams.
+A Respondus Monitor exam creates a video via webcam of the student taking an exam.
+Accompanying this recording are still images of the student's face and their photo identification, such as a driver's license or Washburn iCard.
+The use of Respondus, Respondus LockDown Browser, and Respondus Monitor are all integrated through the learning management system Desire2Learn, so only the instructor and the student themselves can see the results.

+No fees are charged to the student for test proctoring except the cost of a webcam if the student does not already have one.